 This unit of the AET course is where you will complete a ‘Micro-teach’.
 This means you need to deliver a 15 minute lesson on a subject of your choice.
 The Micro-teach is carried out face-to-face, where you would need to travel to one of our centres.
 The lesson can be on something specific to your industry – for example, past learners have delivered microteach sessions on how to fit hair extensions; how to wire a plug; even manual handling and first aid.
 Or, this can be something irrelevant to your industry – we’ve had learners deliver sessions on the basics of speaking Italian; how to organise a tea-party; or, how to make a cup of tea!

 Unit 4 also requires you to evaluate your own practice.
 Throughout this unit, you will develop a better understanding in how to plan, deliver, and evaluate inclusive teaching and learning.

 Last but not least, unit 5 is another theory-based unit.
 In this unit, you will gain a better understanding of assessment and how it is used in Education & Training.
 You will also learn how to involve students in assessment and what the requirements are for record keeping.

-Even though the course is delivered online, you will still have access to unlimited support from your tutors.
+Even though the course is delivered through a blended learning system, you will still have access to unlimited support from your tutors.
 They’re there to help you through your course whenever you need it, either over the phone or via email.

 In terms of the cost of the Level 3 Award in Education and Training, it depends on how you would like to pay for it.
 You can save some money by paying in full; or, alternatively, you can break it down into more manageable payments and spread the cost of the course over a flexible instalment plan (max.
 12 months).

 If you choose to pay in full, the total cost of the course is £245.